Avijit104/BlogApp/README.md

-#Blog
+# Blog

-## This is a web application for uploading and reading blog
+## This is a React application for uploading and reading blog

+- Redux is used for state management

-## In this app I used appwrirte for backend services
+- Appwrite is used for backend services and authentication

+- Tinymce is used for the text editor

+- html react parser is used for parsing html in blogs

+- React-hook-forms is used for optimised form handelling

-# React + Vite
+## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.